thooams/thooams.github.io/_portfolio/2015-06-17-showcases.markdown

 ## Presentation

-All these website showcases are made either in html, css and javascript or flash.
+All these website showcases are created either in html, css and javascript or flash.

 ### Adeios